axelarnetwork/axelar-examples/README.md

 - variables such as `message`, `amount`, and `account`

-\[Editor: What is the expected syntax and data type: message: "message"?, amount: integers?, account: "string"? integers?
+\[Editor: What is the expected syntax and data type: message: "message"?, amount: integer?, account: "string" or integer?
 What are the defaults for each?]

 \[Editor: In regard to this phrase: "All params are optional and have default values and can be ommited."
-How can you relay a message without a message, source, or destination?
-These must be required.
 I think the writer means it in the sense that it's optional for the user to enter a value bc there are defaults.
 In API, the convention is to call variables with default values "required".
-Please confirm and I'll find a way to reword this.]
+I've reworded this to avoid this ambiguity.]

-and run the test and deploy.
+and run the local deploy and test.

 ### Call contract